Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 • I don’t like driving a lot at night.

-Just remember: “a lot” should always be written as two separate words.
-No exceptions!
+Just remember, “a lot” should always be two separate words.
+There are no exceptions.

-Now that we’ve cleared up the confusion around “a lot” and “alot,” let’s talk about “allot.”
+Now that we’ve explained “a lot” and “alot,” let’s look at “allot.”

-“Allot” is a verb that means to assign, distribute, or allocate something—often for a particular purpose or among specific people.
+“Allot” is a verb that means to assign, distribute, or allocate something, often for a specific purpose or to certain people.

 Examples of “allot”: